11/01/2026

 However, despite Claude’s efforts, the art world continued to consider Maya as the real expert on Picasso.

-In 2015, she opened the ‘Maya Picasso Foundation for Arts Education’ buying the Hotel de Savole on the Rue des Grandes Augustins in Paris for its home.
-It was where Pablo Picasso had his studio when in the French capital city.
+In 2015, she opened the ‘Maya Picasso Foundation for Arts Education’ buying the Hotel de Savoie on the Rue des Grandes Augustins in Paris as its home, which was Picasso’s former studio.

-This led to Maya becoming a Commander of the Order of Arts and Letters.
+Soon afterwards, Maya became a Commander of the Order of Arts and Letters.

 Maya receives her award (courtesy Getty Images)

-However, there was immediate controversy.
-She sold Picasso’s ‘Bust of a Woman’ (1931) to two separate buyers at the same time – the Qatari Royal Family and art dealer Larry Gagosian.
+However, Maya courted controversy when she sold Picasso’s ‘Bust of a Woman’ (1931) to two separate buyers at the same time – the Qatari Royal Family and art dealer Larry Gagosian.

 The case went to court – and Gagosian won.
 It was at this point that her brother Claude tried to prove that Maya was mentally incapacitated.

-In 2017, the Gagosian Gallery in Paris, held an exhibition entitled ‘Picasso and Maya: Father and Daughter’.
+In 2017, the Gagosian Gallery in Paris held an exhibition entitled ‘Picasso and Maya: Father and Daughter’.
 It showed all the portraits the artist had made of Maya, the first time they had been exhibited together.
-It was curated by her daughter, Diana.
+It was curated by Maya’s daughter, Diana.

-Two years later, the exhibition went to New York.
-Maya wrote the catalogue for this, which was later published as her memoirs, entitled ‘Father and Daughter.
+Two years later, the exhibition opened in New York.
+Maya wrote the catalogue for this, which was the basis her memoirs, entitled ‘Father and Daughter.

 Father and Daughter (courtesy Semikal Books)

 The one picture Maya really wanted was the one she could not have.
 In 1932, Picasso painted a portrait of her mother, Marie-Therese.
-It was called ‘Le Reve (The Dream).
-It had been sold to American art collector, Victor Ganz.
+It was called ‘Le Reve’ (The Dream) and had been sold to the American art collector, Victor Ganz.

 Diana said, “My mother loved Le Reve so much – not only, I think, because it represented her mother, Marie-Therese, in all her beauty and happiest days with Pablo, but also because it is an iconic picture of love.”